 -

 Identify and Eliminate Unnecessary Passive Voice: The first step is to become aware of instances where you're using the passive voice unnecessarily.
 Scan your writing for forms of the to be verb (is, are, was, were, been, being) followed by a past participle.
 If the actor is known and relevant, rewrite the sentence in the active voice.
-For example, change "The report was written by John" to "John wrote the report."
+Take this: change "The report was written by John" to "John wrote the report."
 This simple change makes the sentence more direct and engaging.

 -